home-assistant/home-assistant.io/source/_components/apple_tv.markdown

 *“This AirPlay connection requires iOS 7.1 or later, OS X 10.10 or later, or iTunes 11.2 or later.”*

 then device authentication is required, open the developer tools by selecting the hammer icon in the sidebar.
-Once in the developer tools select services.
+Once in the developer tools select **services**.

 <img src='/images/screenshots/developer-tools.png' />